OGcyb3r/sqlich3ck3r/README.md

 # sqlich3ck3r
-[ Title ] Check if site has sql injection errors..
+[ Title ] Check if a site has sql injection errors using errors.txt file